-Holographic microscope Q-Phase is used by scientists of Masaryk University to clarify various cell-related questions.
-Recently, they published 3 interesting articles in Antimicrobial Agents and Chemotherapy journal, Applied Materials Today and the Environmental Science and Pollution Research.
+Holographic microscope Q-Phase is used by scientists at Masaryk University to clarify various cell-related questions.
+Recently, they published 3 interesting articles in the Antimicrobial Agents and Chemotherapy journal, Applied Materials Today and Environmental Science and Pollution Research.

 Broad-Spectrum Antiviral Activity of 3´-Deoxy-3´- Fluoroadenosine against Emerging Flaviviruses

 The article demonstrated that fluoro-modified nucleosides serve as prospective broad-spectrum antivirals in antiviral research and drug development.
 In this research, the evaluation of the anti-flaviviral activity of 28 nucleoside analogues was done, each modified with a fluoro substituent.
 Quantitative phase imaging using Q-Phase was developed for advanced characterization of antiviral and cytotoxic profiles of 3´-deoxy-3´- fluoroadenosine in vitro.
 Results revealed that 3´-deoxy-3´-fluoroadenosine exerted a potential antiviral effect against tick-borne encephalitis virus (TBEV), Zika virus, and West Nile (WNV) virus which was manifested in host cell lines of neural and extraneural origin.
 Up to concentrations of 25 μM, The compound did not induce cell death or a major cytotoxic effect but had an observable suppression of cell proliferation at concentrations of >12.5 μM.
 On the other hand, treatment of viral-infected mice with 25 mg/kg of 3´-deoxy-3´-fluoroadenosine twice a day resulted in a significant decrease in mortality and the elimination of clinical signs of neuroinfection.